munificent/craftinginterpreters/book/classes.md

 *simpler* language if it removed strings, but it probably wouldn't handle text manipulation tasks well, nor would it be as easy to get things done.

-The art, then is finding *accidental* complexity that can be omitted.
-Language features and interactions that don't carry their weight by increasing the breadth or ease of using the language.
+The art, then, is finding *accidental* complexity that can be omitted -- language features and interactions that don't carry their weight by increasing the breadth or ease of using the language.

 If users want to express their program in terms of categories of objects, then baking classes into the language increases the ease of doing that, hopefully by